Trial Search Results

 2. Participant has a concomitant bacterial respiratory infection as documented by a

-SARS-CoV-2, are allowed in the study.
+positive for SARS-CoV-2, are allowed in the study.

 3. Has previously received camostat mesilate within the past 30 days.